24/7 Emergency Callouts Available - Call 0204 538 5925 or 0208 220 4770 Now

 A House in Multiple Occupation (HMO) is a property rented to three or more tenants forming two or more separate households who share facilities such as a kitchen or bathroom.
-Under UK law, HMO landlords must install and maintain a fire alarm system that meets BS 5839-1, the British Standard for fire detection and alarm systems in buildings.
-The specific system category and grade required depends on the property layout, the number of storeys, and the conditions set by your local authority's licensing team.
+Under UK law, HMO landlords must install and maintain a fire alarm system that meets the relevant British Standard: BS 5839-6 for domestic-scale HMOs, or BS 5839-1 for larger or higher-risk HMOs.
+The specific system category and grade required depends on the property layout, the number of storeys, the number of occupants, and the conditions set by your local authority's licensing team.

 This guide explains what BS 5839-1 requires, what the different system categories and grades mean, and what landlords must do to stay compliant.